- Adobe Creative Jam

 We cut out a lot of unnecessary bits but kept the same goal in mind: 20 screens, one prototype, but most importantly – the most relevant and succinct solution to the given problem.

 Be a systems follower

-While there was some unexpected tradeoffs in the UX process, there were certainly some unexpected challenges when it came to design systems.
-During this project, we got to collaborate in real time using Adobe XD.
-Working remotely, we were able to work on the same file simeltaneously which was very helpful given the scope and timing of the project.
+While there were some unexpected tradeoffs in the UX process, there were certainly some unexpected challenges when it came to designing systems.
+During this project, we got to collaborate in real-time using Adobe XD.
+Working remotely, we were able to work on the same file simultaneously which was very helpful given the scope and timing of the project.

 Hall of Fame basketball coach John Wooden once said, “If you don’t have time to do it right, when will you have time to do it over?”
 And in this quote lies the essentialism of systems.